This article was first published on 25 February 2019 and has been updated to provide additional information.

-Personal accident plans are a type of general insurance policies that provide policyholders with coverage in the event of an accident occurring.
-Payout could be in the form of a reimbursement basis based on medical expenses incurred, or a lump-sum payout, depending on the kind of injury sustained.
-This can be used to offset medical expenses, paediatrician fees or even the cost of alternative accommodations that you may incur when your child is ill.
+Personal accident plans are a type of general insurance policy that provides policyholders with coverage in the event of an accident occurring.
+The payout could be in the form of a reimbursement basis based on medical expenses incurred, or a lump-sum payout, depending on the kind of injury sustained.
+This can be used to offset medical expenses, pediatrician fees, or even the cost of alternative accommodations that you may incur when your child is ill.

 Personal accident plans can be seen as a useful complement to the other existing health insurance policies that a person may already have.
 Coverage tends to be lower though more extensive.
 Premiums are typically very affordable as well.

 More specifically for young children, you may also want to buy coverage that protects them against highly infectious illnesses such as Hand, Foot & Mouth Disease (HFMD), which is a common viral infection among young children.